aws-samples/amazon-resilient-fix-engine-demo/README.md

 - An AWS account
 - The FIX port number and (optional for internal testing) DNS name you intend to use (either as a FIX server or client)
 - (Optionally) [Domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) which you control and a [hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html), which will be used to create a DNS alias for the FIX server (not required if you are using this solution only as a FIX client).
-- (Optionally) An existing [VPC and subnets](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-public-private-vpc.html) (one public, one private) where you'd like to run the FIX engine (if you don't have one or would like a new one creatd, simply run the "VPC" version of the Cloud Formation template included with this project.
+- (Optionally) An existing [VPC and subnets](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-public-private-vpc.html) (one public, one private) where you'd like to run the FIX engine (if you don't have one or would like a new one created, simply run the "VPC" version of the Cloud Formation template included with this project.
 - The FIX port number and DNS name you intend to use (either as a FIX server or client)
 - Download/install the QuickFix version appropriate for the language and FIX protocol version that's used for your application from [quickfixengine.org/](http://www.quickfixengine.org/)
 - Download/install Kafka producer/consumer library appropriate for the language that's used for your application from [cwiki.apache.org/confluence/display/KAFKA/Clients](https://cwiki.apache.org/confluence/display/KAFKA/Clients)